osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 Implementing FIM across all platforms and using multiple sources means that there are a few problematic corner cases.
 This is not an exhaustive list, but rather, some long-standing issues to be aware of.
 If you encounter one that is not in our tracked issues, please submit it.

 - On some platforms, it may not be possible to monitor a given path, until a file or directory already exists at that path.
 [Issue 3212](https://github.com/osquery/osquery/issues/3212)
-- If a watched file is deleted, iNotify stops watching that path.
+- If a watched file is deleted, inotify stops watching that path.
 [Issue 6495](https://github.com/osquery/osquery/issues/6495)
-- With iNotify, moving a directory of directories into a watched directory does not immediately add all of those subdirectories to the watched set.
+- With inotify, moving a directory of directories into a watched directory does not immediately add all of those subdirectories to the watched set.
 [Issue 1969](https://github.com/osquery/osquery/issues/1969)
-- With iNotify, you'll get a "modify" event on every occurrence of an open-file-with-write-permission action.
+- With inotify, you'll get a "modify" event on every occurrence of an open-file-with-write-permission action.
 [Issue 3920](https://github.com/osquery/osquery/issues/3920)
-- If you have a directory with an extremely large number of subdirectories, setting a watch on it using iNotify will exhaust the available iNotify handles and result in receiving no events.
+- If you have a directory with an extremely large number of subdirectories, setting a watch on it using inotify will exhaust the available inotify handles and result in receiving no events.
 Setting an `exclude_path` on the subdirectories will not help here; the workaround is to be more specific with the `file_paths`.
 Unfortunately, this means not being able to watch for new files/directories getting created in a directory that already has many subdirectories.
 [Issue 4296](https://github.com/osquery/osquery/issues/4296)
-- iNotify may not track events done via hard links [Issue 5704](https://github.com/osquery/osquery/issues/5704)
+- inotify may not track events done via hard links [Issue 5704](https://github.com/osquery/osquery/issues/5704)